-The Foreign and Commonwealth office (the FCO) has already announced that it will require all overseas territories to publish their registers of beneficial ownership by 2023.
-Although under the current Companies Ordinance, the Registry is reviewable by the public in person (upon payment of a fee), a requirement will be to digitise the Company Registry so that this can be searched by the public online.
-The FCO has already facilitated an introduction with an organisation known as 'Open Ownership'.
-Developments to the Company Registry will enable any partnership with open ownership to be easier facilitated so that the FCO requirements can be complied with, but also so that St Helena will be able to illustrate compliance with best international transparency standards (see below).
+The Foreign, Commonwealth and Development office (the FCDO) has already announced that it will require all overseas territories to publish their registers of beneficial ownership by 2023.
+Although under, the Registry in St Helena has always been reviewable by the public in person (upon payment of a fee), a requirement will be to digitise the Company Registry so that this can be searched by the public online.
+The FCDO has already facilitated an introduction with an organisation known as 'Open Ownership'.
+Developments to the Company Registry will enable any partnership with Open Ownership to be easier facilitated so that the FCDO requirements can be complied with, but also so that St Helena will be able to illustrate compliance with best international transparency standards.